 Joan’s husband Martin believed his wife was still alive and that she may have had some sort of manic or psychological breakdown and in turn developed a sort of amnesia.
 He believes if this happened she may not know who she is or know how to get back home.

 One less-believed theory is that Joan may have tried to perform an in-home abortion in the kitchen.
 Some believe the empty liqueur bottle in the garbage supports this theory.
 People believe this could be the reason Joan was seen walking dazed and disoriented by her neighbor and witnesses along the road and why she would have had blood running down her legs.

-These suspects that have been ruled out in a possible abduction, her husband Martin, the mailman and the milkman both had alibis and the delivery driver who came to pick up the suits to be dry cleaned.
+These suspects that have been ruled out in a possible abduction; her husband Martin, the mailman and the milkman, who both had alibis, and the delivery driver who came to pick up the suits to be dry cleaned.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.